interkosmos/sdl77/README.md

 [documentation](API.md) for the API description.

 ## Build Instructions

 On FreeBSD, first install the dependencies:

 ```
 # pkg install audio/sdl_mixer devel/sdl12 graphics/sdl_image
 ```

-Then, build `libSDL77.a` with GCC by executing the provided Makefile:
+Then, build `libSDL 77.a` with GCC by executing the provided Makefile:

 ```
 $ make